 other small Spanish home Design Resources

-If you found this project interesting, be sure to SEE the INTERIOR remodel.
+If you found this project interesting, be sure to see the interior remodel.
 Also, if seeking more ideas for small Spanish-style homes, check out Small Spanish Home Collection 2 and Small Spanish Home Collection 3.

 Well friend, this wraps another site visit episode in beautiful Santa Barbara, CA. I hope you enjoyed learning how to infuse more Santa Barbara Style into your own small Spanish home design project.
 Scroll to explore more helpful links and resources for designing and building your own Spanish-style home and landscape.